BlogDraw/BlogDraw/CONTRIBUTING.md

 ## Who we Are

 If you're just starting out with BlogDraw development, let's first introduce you to our team.
 BlogDraw is made by [@TuxSoftLimited](https://github.com/TuxSoftLimited "TuxSoft Limited"). - a small Software and Web Development company based in Lancashire, in the UK.
-Our Lead Developer is [@JamesPhillipsUK](https://github.com/JamesPhillipsUK "James Phillips") - his original codebase powers BlogDraw, and all decisions about development go through him (but don't worry - he's a nice guy to work with).
-A major benefit of Open-Source software (like BlogDraw) is that anyone is welcome to help out and contribute to the project; so we also welcome contributors from outside [@TuxSoftLimited](https://github.com/TuxSoftLimited "TuxSoft Limited").
+Our Lead Developer is [@JamesPhillipsUK](https://github.com/JamesPhillipsUK "James Phillips") - his original codebase powers BlogDraw, and decisions about development all go through him (but don't worry - he's a nice guy to work with).
+A major benefit of Open-Source software (like BlogDraw) is that everyone's welcome to help out and contribute to the project; so we also welcome contributors from outside [@TuxSoftLimited](https://github.com/TuxSoftLimited "TuxSoft Limited").

 ## How we Talk